oracle-livelabs/cloud-database-services/database-cloud-services-automate-stack-deployments/review-ocw-env/review-ocw-env.md

     ![VM Client IP](./images/vm-client-ip.png" ")

-5. From your Bastion host *(In Task 2 step 5)* , Run command to connect to the Exadata Database Service Virtual Machine with SSH
+5. From your Bastion host *(In Task 2 Step 5)*, Run the command to connect to the Exadata Database Service Virtual Machine with SSH.

       ```
               <copy>